meadsy123/crypto-marksman-bsc-sniper/README.md

-# Crypto Marksman - Pancakeswap V2 BSC
+# Crypto Marksman BSC Sniper - Pancakeswap V2
 A Pancakeswap V2 listing sniper bot on the bincance smart chain, includes a simple GUI and much more.

-If you have any questions or inquiries, you can contact me via telegram: <b>meadsy</b>
+If you have any questions or inquiries, you can contact me via telegram: <b>@meadzy</b>

 <H2>Prerequisites</H2>